KisaragiArchive/sign-picture-ported/README.md

 # SignPicturePorted
-This mod is a ported version of https://github.com/Team-Fruit/SignPicture.
+This mod is a (incomplete) ported version of https://github.com/Team-Fruit/SignPicture.

 This mod supports only fabric currently.

 This mod is tested on 1.16.x.
 Assuming working on other versions.

 ## Feature
-* Handles original syntax
+* Display remote images from the Internet

 ## Building
-...
+1. Import project
+2. run `gradlew build`

 ## LICENSE
-Files under `/src` is under MIT License:
+All files under `/src` is under MIT License:
 ```
 Copyright 2021 KisaragiEffective, HitSound